Spanish & Portuguese

-The Department of Spanish and Portuguese provides instruction in the languages, cultures, and literatures of Spain, Latin America, and the Luso-Brazilian world.
-The Department also teaches Spanish for Specific Purposes courses in Business, Criminal Justice and Healthcare.
+The Department of Spanish and Portuguese prepares students to engage with diverse communities both at home and abroad through the development of language skills and intercultural competencies.
+The department provides instruction in the languages, cultures, and literatures of Spain, Latin America, and the Luso-Brazilian world as well as professional courses in business, criminal justice, law, and healthcare.
 Coursework at the undergraduate level in Spanish, Portuguese, or Catalan develops proficiency in the four basic skills: speaking, listening, reading, and writing.
 Opportunities are also available for the in-depth study of Hispanic and Luso-Brazilian culture.
 Students may participate in special programs, such as an intensive Spanish-language immersion program in Latin American Studies; community engagement and internships in areas of healthcare, social service, government and education in Philadelphia; and diverse programs abroad.

 Spanish and Portuguese organizations and activities include Sigma Delta Pi, the National Hispanic Honor Society, the scholarly publications of the Society of Spanish and Spanish-American Studies and the Spanish and Portuguese Clubs and Film Series.

 Graduates of the Department of Spanish and Portuguese find careers in a wide range of areas, including public health, education, business, government, and social services.